 We found that some parts of the continent are worse than others.
 In South Africa, for example, up to 50% of the people between the ages of 40 and 60 suffered from high blood pressure.
 In rural Burkino Faso though, there was only a 15% prevalence.

-Our study shows hypertension is a critical health problem in Africa.
 In addition, there were also stark difference in different settings in the same countries.
 And in some areas despite treatment being high, people’s blood pressure was not under control, raising questions about the effectiveness of their treatment and how well they stuck to drug regimens.

 It shows that health promotion needs to be improved to increase awareness but more importantly that better access to care, and infrastructural changes to existing primary health care facilities are required for treatment to improve, and for it to be adhered to.